xpack/web-jekyll/pages/core/xcdl/guide/metadata.md

     </option>

 The `<computed>` property cannot be used for packages or interfaces.
 The value of a package always corresponds to the version of that package which is loaded, and this is under user control.
-Interfaces are implicitly calculated, based on the number of active and enabled implementors.
+Interfaces are implicitly calculated, based on the number of active and enabled implementers.

 The `<defaultValue>` property is similar to `<computed>`, but only specifies a default value which users can modify.
 Again this property is not relevant to packages or interfaces.
 A typical example would be: